 And the more they spend time with their inherited furniture, the more it grows on them and the less they feel the need to change it.

-At IKEA, we shot 3 visuals that illustrate exactly how, when you own furniture for too long, well, you start blending into it. literally.
+At IKEA, we created 3 disruptive, playful visuals that illustrate exactly how, when you own furniture for too long, well, you start blending into it. literally.
 Because fashion taste gets influenced by furniture colors.
 And we filled the visuals with details that reward the viewer’s attention.